 2. Are Electric Karts Faster Than Gas Go Karts?

 Battery Powered Go Karts are Faster than Gas Karts

-For the real racer reading this, you’ll be happy to know that battery powered karts are actually faster than gas karts.
-There’s a reason why even the modern Formula 1 car incorporates electric power.
+For the real racer reading this, you’ll be happy to know that battery-powered electric karts are actually faster than gas karts.
+After all, there’s a reason why even modern Formula 1 cars incorporate electric power.
 It helps them produce up to an additional 160bhp under acceleration!